0oiii/NCCPack/README.md

 ## Bugs
 To report bugs please go to the [NCC Discord](https://discord.gg/j4J8JgPeWw) and report any bugs you have!
-* Currently there is an issue this the chat script when the server has OneSync active (Will not be fixed)
+* Currently there is an issue this the chat script when the server has OneSync active

 ## Coming Soon!